-Most new Christians were adults in the early centuries of the Church.
-To receive baptism adults bathed in pools of water.
-They plunged down into the water, signifying Jesus' death, and rose from the water to share Jesus' risen life.
+Jesus' risen life.
 The new Christians then put on white robes and received an anointing with the Spirit-the sacrament of confirmation.
 Baptism and confirmation formed a double sacrament in one celebration.

-In the early Church those newly baptized in water and sealed in the Spirit then joined the community around the table of the Lord to celebrate and share the eucharist, the third sacrament of initiation.
+In the early Church the Christian newly baptized in water and sealed in the Holy Spirit then joined the community around the table of the Lord to celebrate and share the eucharist, the third sacrament of initiation.
 These three sacraments initiate new Christians into the life of the community that lives in the Spirit and shares the Body of Christ in order to become the Body of Christ in the world.